Veterans of Foreign Wars of the

 E-Newsletter & Updates

 Would you like to have the latest newsletter delivered to your e-mail inbox?
 Sign up here for your monthly free copy of the "VFW 392 Newsletter", which is sent out towards the end of each month.
-If you have not received any electronic correspondence from the Post and wish to do so, please sign up below.
+If you have not received any electronic correspondence from the Post and wish to do so, please sign up below by clicking on the link, entering your name in the body of the email, and hitting "send".
 Your name and/or e-mail address will not be shared with or sold to anyone else.

-The Newsletter contains post updates, messages from the post leadership, special features, and news about important topics relevant to veterans and today's active-duty, Reserve and Guard members.
+The Newsletter contains Post updates, messages from the Post leadership, special events and features, and news about important topics relevant to veterans and today's active-duty, Reserve and Guard members.

 Subscribe to the VFW Post 392 Mailing List__